andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">12/2014</p>

-This post describes an Arduino robot that learns to crawl using Q-learning.
+This post is about my Arduino robot that learns to crawl using Q-learning.
 Included is a video and tutorial showing the robot in action.

 <br />